learn-co-curriculum/phase-1-using-fetch/README.md

 `fetch` is used to initiate that request-response cycle from our client-side code to our servers.
-When we enter a Google search, for example, Google's client-side code initiates a `fetch` request.
+When we enter a Google search, for example, Google's client-side code initiates a `fetch` request for the data we're searching for.

 We use `fetch` by passing it a URL that points toward the server we want to communicate with.
 We'll be mainly passing URLs pointing toward `localhost`